Library Funding Vote

 Not able to vote in person?

 Vote by absentee ballot.
 Request a ballot using the absentee ballot application found at Wood Library or the School District office, or download it from woodlibrary.org/vote.
-The application must be received by the District Clerk before May 8 if you need the ballot mailed to you; or by May 15 if you or another person will pick it up from the District Clerk.
-Completed ballots must be received by the District Clerk no later than 5:00 PM on May 16.
+The application must be received by the District Clerk on or before May 13 if you need the ballot mailed to you; or by May 19 if you or another person will pick it up from the District Clerk.
+Completed ballots must be received by the District Clerk no later than 5:00 PM on May 20.

 How do I learn more?